jxcore/jxc/README.md

 $ jxc install 0.0.8
 ```

-For list of other possible versions see http://az836273.vo.msecnd.net.
+The list of other possible versions are available under http://az836273.vo.msecnd.net.

-You can also install a plugin from a local package by providing its path explicitly:
+You can also install the plugin from a local package by providing its path explicitly:

 ```bash
 $ jxc install /some/path/io.jxcore.node.jx
 ```

-# Usage with sample
+### Usage with sample

-You may also install the plugin and use a sample from its [sample](https://github.com/jxcore/jxcore-cordova/tree/master/sample) folder:
+You may also install the plugin and use one of our samples from its [sample](https://github.com/jxcore/jxcore-cordova/tree/master/sample) folder:

 ```bash
 $ jxc install --sample express_perf
 $ cordova run
 ```

-# Switch sample
+### Switch to another sample

-Once you have the plugin installed, you may want to only switch the sample:
+Once you have the plugin installed, you may want to enable the sample:

 ```bash
 $ jxc sample express_perf
 ```

+**Sample project will overwrite the actual `www` folder!**

-The list of available samples:
+In order to get the list of available samples:

 ```bash
 $ jxc sample list
 ```

-# Download
+### Download

-Downloads (only) the latest version of the plugin, but does not install it into cordova application (thus it may be called from any folder).
+Downloads (only) the latest version of the plugin, but does not install it into
+cordova application (thus it may be called from any folder).

 This is useful when you want to add the plugin manually to the project (e.g. for Visual Studio solutions).

 ```bash